CookiePLMonster/CookiePLMonster.github.io/_posts/2020-06-18-silentpatch-mafia-ii-definitive-edition-r2.md

 tags: [Releases]
 ---

 A small note before I start -- the website now has a dark/light mode switch!
-Click a <i class="fas theme-icon"></i> button in the top right corner (might have to expand the menu with a <i class="fas fa-bars"></i> button on mobile devices first) to switch the theme!
+Click a <i class="theme-icon"></i> button in the top right corner (might have to expand the menu with a <i class="fas fa-bars"></i> button on mobile devices first) to switch the theme!

 ***